-The bill also changes the notice that an employer is required to post in the workplace to require that the notice state the name and contact information of the insurer and that the:
+The act also changes the notice that an employer is required to post in the workplace to require that the notice state the name of the insurer and that the:

-- Employer is responsible for payment of workers' compensation insurance;
+- Employer is required to have and pay for workers' compensation insurance;

 - Injured employee has rights under the law if the employer fails to carry workers' compensation insurance;

-- Injury must be reported in writing to the employer.
+- Injury must be reported to the employer; and

-With regard to occupational diseases, the bill also:
+With regard to occupational diseases, the act also:

 - Repeals the provision that states that an employer is deemed to waive a failure to give notice of an occupational disease or death resulting from the disease unless the employer objects at a hearing on the claim prior to any award or decision.